We all want to experience deeper connection with God… but most of us don’t really know how.

 If you haven’t read much of the Bible yet, we encourage you to:

-- Get an easy-to-understand Bible, such as the Renovare Life with God Bible (formerly called the Spiritual Formation Bible) or The Message, by Eugene Peterson.
+- Get an easy-to-understand Bible, such as the Renovare Life with God Bible or The Message, by Eugene Peterson.

 - Start with the Gospel of Mark, in the New Testament — it’s the shortest of the 4 stories of Jesus (Matthew, Mark, Luke, John), and it’s written in a pretty clear style, so it’s easier to understand than some other books.

 - Find a daily devotional and start reading it every day.
 The best ones include a short scripture reading, then a short reflection and prayer.
-Try The Upper Room (there are some print copies in each building, or go online and sign up for their email version).
+Try The Upper Room (there are some print copies at church, or go online and sign up for their email version).

 Looking for a good study Bible?
 We recommend: